yoselassie99/baltimore-washingtondc-employmentrate-data/README.md

 ![alt text](https://github.com/yoselassie99/baltimore-washingtondc-employmentrate-data/blob/master/Average%20Employment%20Rate%20of%20DC%20Black%20vs%20Baltimore%20Black.png)
 - Baltimore neighborhoods have both the highest and lowest employment rate

+## Data Analysis (Python)
+- In addition to analyzing the Baltimore and DC employment data through Excel, we also used Python for additional visualizations.

 ## Summary
 - It can be concluded that Baltimore black neigborhoods exhibit the greatest range in employment rate.